RESCQ: Realtime Scheduling for Continuous Angle Quantum Error Correction Architectures: Evaluation

 \subsubsection{Path-Finding Algorithm Complexity}

-The path-finding algorithm uses the latest available MST and we always have at least one MST always available for the routing algorithm.
-All of the paths for the CNOT execution (line 16 of Algorithm~\ref{algorithm:cnotexecution}) can also be computed on the MST and stored beforehand since they are independent of ancilla activity.
-Similarly, \texttt{startTime} can be updated whenever any ancilla on the path is used in some gate.
-This leads to only $O(1)$ computation when the CNOT gate is being added to the queues: deciding the best path by comparing between \texttt{startTime} of the pre-computed paths.
+The path-finding algorithm (Algorithm~\ref{algorithm:cnotexecution}) uses and maintains a pointer to the lastest MST.
+All CNOT execution paths for the next $k$ cycles are computed from the latest MST and stored since they are independent of ancilla activity.
+Similarly, \texttt{startTime} is updated dynamically whenever any ancilla on the path is used in some gate.
+This leads to only $O(1)$ computation when the CNOT gate is added to the queues: deciding the best path by comparing \texttt{startTime} of the pre-computed paths.